tenaciousdlg/cloudflare_terraform/warp_to_tunnel/README.md

 Make sure `gcloud` is setup and authenticated to your project.
 Google has instructions on how to do so [here](https://cloud.google.com/sdk/docs/install-sdk).

-The `chrome_remote_desktop` variable is sourced from (this resource)[https://remotedesktop.google.com/headless].
+The `chrome_remote_desktop` variable is sourced from [this resource](https://remotedesktop.google.com/headless).
 You will want to click on Begin > Next > Authorize > then the Copy (two boxes) icon next to the string that starts with `DISPLAY`.
 When you paste it into your plan it should look like the following.

 ```
 ❯ terraform plan --out=demo.plan